 Upper Ohau: Best BFT colony up to 450, 10% of world population, from 150 in 5 years with a comprehensive trapping programme and a controlled river flow most of the time.

-DOC: Student project using decoys to attract BFT to more suitable sites such as weed free islands.
+DOC: Postrgraduate student project by Courtney Hamblin using decoys to attract BFT to more suitable sites such as weed free islands.

 DOC Southland: Funding has been received to work with gravel abstractors to elicit how they can best help braided river bird habitats.
 Aparima River.